Ahmed-Madeh-Noah/atmSoftwareSim/README.md

 * This project's purpose is to simulate some ATM functions in some constrained environment
-* This project is created to be submitted as my semester project in the structural programming subject in my first semester of my freshman year of uni
+* This project is created to be submitted as my semester project in the structural programming subject in the first semester of my freshman year of uni

 ___